emtee40/mtk-client/README.md

 ## Usage

 ### Using MTKTools via the graphical user interface:
 For the 'basics' you can use the GUI interface.
-This supports dumping partitions for now.
+This supports dumping partitions or the full flash for now.
 Run the following command:
 ```
 python mtk_gui
 ```